-- 1) The retail book value for an motor vehicle of like kind and quality, but for the damage incurred; - 2) The price paid for the motor vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation;
+- a.
+The retail book value for an motor vehicle of like kind and quality, but for the damage incurred; - b.
+The price paid for the motor vehicle plus the value of prior improvements to the motor vehicle at the time of accident, less appropriate depreciation;

-CAR Standard I Motor Vehicle Physical Damage & Property Damage Liability Claims Revision Date Page 3 of 8
+CAR Standard I Claims Performance Standards Motor Vehicle Physical Damage & Property Damage Liability Claims

+Revision Date | 2019.04.26 Page | Page 3 of 8

-- The decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - 4) The actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
+- c.
+The decrease in value of the motor vehicle resulting from prior unrelated damage which is detected by the appraiser; and - d.
+The actual cost of purchase of an available motor vehicle of like kind and quality but for the damage sustained. - c.
 Existing pre-insurance inspection reports must be reviewed for options, mileage, prior condition, prior damages, and placed in the claim file on all total losses. - d.
-SCs must be in compliance with the Salvage Title Law, G.L.c.90D, §20 (a through e) (Appendix G).
+SCs must be in compliance with the Salvage Title Law, G.L. c.90D, §20 (a through e).
+Refer to Appendix G.